junior-entreprise-ensias/website/README.md

-# ENSIAS Junior Entreprise Website
+# Junior Entreprise ENSIAS Website

-This is the official website of ENSIAS Junior Entreprise.
+This is the official website of Junior Entreprise ENSIAS.
 It is a platform that allows the organization to present its services and projects to the public.
 It also allows the public to contact the organization and request services.

 ## Technologies used